iomicroservices/baselink-nuxt/content/about.md

 BaseLink was created to bring simplicity, transparency, and quality to the world of property services.
 We connect customers with fully vetted professionals — from cleaners and handypeople to gas engineers, security specialists and more — all available through our fast and flexible online booking system.

-We’re a **digitally powered, customer-focused service platform** built to save you time and hassle by matching you with local professionals while ensuring the job gets done right.
+We're a **digitally powered, customer-focused service platform** built to save you time and hassle by matching you with local professionals while ensuring the job gets done right.

 ::pictures